 For Homemade Baked Pita Chips

-• Brush both sides with olive oil and sprinkle with either – Mrs. Dash Table Blend, Za’atar spice (affiliate link) or Italian herb seasoning.
+- Brush both sides with olive oil and sprinkle with either – Mrs. Dash Table Blend, Za’atar spice (paid link) or Italian herb seasoning.
 (Or your choice of spice. all no sodium of course)

 Nutrition